Consumers gain right to opt out of credit card rate increases

 Other aspects of the new credit card law -- such as restrictions on interest rate hikes, bans on issuing and marketing credit cards to young adults and gift card regulations -- take effect in February 2010 and later.
 (See Interactive time line for implementation.)
 In addition, starting July 1, 2010, a host of requirements for disclosing fees, rates and terms on monthly statements, credit card applications and mailers will become law as a result of new rules drafted and approved by the Federal Reserve Board and other banking regulators.

 Taken as a whole, the Credit CARD Act and upcoming federal rules mark a dramatic shift in how credit cards will be marketed, issued and billed.
-Card issuers will have to "dismantle their existing models and then rebuild them -- just as a carmaker might have to completely redesign its models," Nessa Feddis, vice president and senior counsel for the American Bankers Association trade group, said Thursday during a press briefing on the new law and provisions that start Aug.
-20.
+Card issuers will have to "dismantle their existing models and then rebuild them -- just as a carmaker might have to completely redesign its models," siad Nessa Feddis, vice president and senior counsel for the American Bankers Association trade group.

 She acknowledged that credit card issuers have cut credit limits, closed accounts and increased interest rates in anticipation of the new laws.
 American Express, which before the law's effective date had not offered card users an option to opt out, hit consumers with rate increases just before they could legally opt out.